mentimjojo/Custom_FrameWork/README.md

 # Custom FrameWork T.Nijborg (Mentimjojo)
 This is a custom WebFrameWork for easily building websites.
 It's designed to be the basics of a website.
 This framework is created and developed by T.Nijborg and a little help of some friends.
-You can find the contributors underneath.
+You find our contributors underneath.

 # Features
 * Routes (For routing and url management)